-Automatic hand sanitizer dispenser, gel hand sanitizer, construction thread (or thread for aquascaping)
+Automatic hand sanitizer dispenser, gel hand sanitizer, thread

 4” x 4” x 6.5”